King Charles III's Coronation: What To Expect From The Grand Procession

 Hence, the coronation of King Charles III, code-named Operation Golden Orb, comes as a big message for the world about how the British Royal family continues to exercise its stronghold and pave the way for a more modern approach to the age-old tradition.

-The coronation service will start at 11 am (5 pm Time in Thailand) and will be broadcast across the world by BBC and BBC Radio.
+The coronation service will start at 11 am (03:30 pm IST) and will be broadcast across the world by BBC and BBC Radio.

 King Charles III’s coronation: All the events and other details